 Combine 40 g of tempura flour mix with 70-80 ml of water to make the batter.
 Dip the fish into the batter and deep fry in oil heated to 170 degrees Celsius.
 Remove and drain on a rack.

 Mackerel is a great fish for tempura.
 Crispy fried mackerel is delicious all on its own.

 Divide the rice into 8-10 equal portions.
 Take one portion and place it on a piece of plastic wrap.
 Make a well in the center to place one piece of tempura.
 Gather up the ends of the plastic wrap, twist and squeeze.
 Shape into a triangular rice ball.

-Place the plastic wrap over a dish with a curved edge.
-You'll find it much easier to gather up the ends when forming the rice ball.
+Place the plastic wrap over a small dish with curved edges.
+You'll find it much easier to gather up the ends to form the rice ball.

 Repeat the process to make the other rice balls.
 Wrap each one with a piece of nori.